davidberiro/eigenlayer-contracts/docs/core/AllocationManager.md

     external
 ```

-This function sets an operator's allocation delay.
+_Note: IF NOT CALLED BY THE `DelegationManager`, this method can be called directly by an operator, or by a caller authorized by the operator.
+See [`PermissionController.md`](../permissions/PermissionController.md) for details._

+This function sets an operator's allocation delay, in blocks.
+This delay can be updated by the operator once set.
+Both the initial setting of this value and any further updates _take `ALLOCATION_CONFIGURATION_DELAY` blocks_ to take effect.
+Because having a delay is a requirement to allocating slashable stake, this effectively means that once the slashing release goes live, no one will be able to allocate slashable stake for at least `ALLOCATION_CONFIGURATION_DELAY` blocks.

-The DelegationManager calls this upon operator registration for all new operators created after the slashing release.
-Operators can also update their allocation delay, or set it for the first time if they joined before the slashing release.
+The `DelegationManager` calls this upon operator registration for all new operators created after the slashing release.
+For operators that existed in the `DelegationManager` _prior_ to the slashing release, **they will need to call this method to configure an allocation delay prior to allocating slashable stake to any AVS**.

-The allocation delay takes effect in `ALLOCATION_CONFIGURATION_DELAY` blocks.

-The allocation delay can be any `uint32`, including 0.

 The allocation delay's primary purpose is to give stakers delegated to an operator the chance to withdraw their stake before the operator can change the risk profile to something they're not comfortable with.

-This function must be called before allocating stake via `modifyAllocations()`.
+However, operators can choose to configure this delay however they want - including setting it to 0.

 *Effects*:
 * Sets the operator's `pendingDelay` to the proposed `delay`, and save the `effectBlock` at which the `pendingDelay` can be activated